 Teacher education offers graduates the ability to complete certification as public school teachers (7–12) in several disciplines including English, social studies, science, mathematics, and modern languages (K–12).
 Certification in art or music may be available through transcript analysis; interested students should consult Anita Charles, director of teacher education.
-The program is approved by the Maine State Board of Education, and students who receive Maine certification gain opportunities to teach through reciprocity with approximately forty other states.
+The program is approved by the Maine State Board of Education, and students who receive Maine certification gain opportunities to teach through reciprocity with approximately forty-five other states.
 Some students may choose to enroll in the teacher education program even if they are interested in teaching in an independent school where certification is not required because they gain significant experience in the classroom and thus are better prepared for the challenges they will face when they enter a classroom on their own for the first time.

 Students who wish to pursue a minor in education in either teacher education or educational studies should begin planning their course schedules no later than the sophomore year.
 With early planning they will be able to meet all of the requirements for a major and minor and to spend some time in off-campus study as well.
 Those students interested in certification need to think about how to balance the demands of student teaching in their senior year with their course work and thesis.